-Usually, sharp sand which is known as Grano is used vastly for the base.
+Usually, green silica sand is used vastly for the base.
 This provides a stable ground for the synthetic turf to rest.
 It offers stunning drainage capabilities, letting the turf dry itself up faster after rain.

 What Sand Do You Put Under Artificial Grass

-In the following sections, we’d go deep in the discussion particularly focused on the type of sand being used under the artificial grass.
+In the following sections, we’d go deep into the discussion particularly focused on the type of sand being used under the artificial grass.

 As we mentioned, earlier there is a special variety of sand that is often used for synthetic turfs.
-This is known as the sharp sand.
-They’re also recognized as river or builders’ sand.
-Because of its texture, its’ highly used for drainage.
+This is known as silica sand.
+Because of its texture, it’s highly used for drainage.

 Before constructing the base, the sub base is built using crushed limestone which offers a solid ground for the base.

-The Amount of Sharp Sand to be Used
+The Amount of Silica Sand to be Used